Key Takeaways From Gordon Sondland's Watershed Impeachment Hearing

 2. There are credibility questions

-Impeachment inquisitors in both parties were dubious about that claim, and other aspects of Sondland's testimony.
+Impeachment inquisitors in both parties were dubious about that claim and other aspects of Sondland's testimony.

-The ambassador said he's "not a note-taker" and that he often relies on others.
+The ambassador said that he's "not a note-taker" and that he often relies on others' records.

-Sondland already has revised the deposition he gave behind closed doors in an earlier phase of this inquiry, and questioners on Wednesday pressed him about what he called gaps in his recollection, or whether he was stating a fact or making an inference.
+Sondland already has revised the deposition he gave behind closed doors in an earlier phase of this inquiry, and questioners on Wednesday pressed him about what he called gaps in his recollection or whether he was stating a fact or making an inference.

 But Sondland also said the White House and the State Department won't release some documents and other materials to his attorneys — a theme that chimed with Democrats' complaint about what they've called obstruction by Trump.